 inheritance is a fundamental property of good design.

 This perspective informs one approach to writing CSS where we embrace cascading over isolation and inheritance over repetition.
-We use our limited pool of developer discipline for explicit reliance on global styles, instead of expecting consistent application of a written style guide to isolated components.
+Instead of expecting consistent application of a written guide to isolated components, we use our limited pool of developer discipline for explicit reliance on global styles.

 In this approach,